benchristel/path-os/README.md

 ![screenshot of iana.org in a Path OS browser window](screenshot.png)

-Path is an "operating system frontend" that runs in webkit browsers like Chrome and Safari.
+Path is an "operating system frontend" that runs in WebKit browsers like Vivaldi, Chrome, and Safari.
 Its goal is to provide a desktop computing experience that can:

 - support real human life with a UI that incorporates properties of [living structure](https://www.livingneighborhoods.org/ht-0/fifteen.htm).